Business casual sounds like a breeze. After all, with this dress code, you won't have to worry about what to wear to work, right? Not quite.

 In fact, this dress code guideline is a frequent source of confusion for workers.
 And it's not their fault—there really isn't a clear, standardized definition.
-Business casual may mean different things at different companies, cities, and industries.
+Business casual may mean different things in different companies, cities, and industries.
 And on top of that, understanding the subtle differences between "business" and "business casual" isn't easy.

 One thing is clear: Dressing in shorts and a t-shirt or a sundress and sandals is too casual.
-But wearing a full suit — and a tie, if you're a man — is too formal.
+But wearing a full suit is overly formal.

 When in doubt, it's better to err on the side of dressing too formally, rather than too casually.
 But where's the line?

-Read on for guidelines that will help define appropriate business casual attire for men and women, along with general advice on what to wear, and what not to wear, in the office and during job interviews.
+Get advice on appropriate business casual attire for men and women, along with tips on what to wear—and what not to wear—in the office and during job interviews.

 Business Casual Attire Basics